 Full-Cycle GHG Emissions Oil Sands and U.S. Refined Crudes

 Oil sands crude has similar CO2 emissions to other heavy oils.
-Synthetic crude oil from mining operations such as Syncrude are nine per cent more intensive than the average U.S. barrel refined in the United States on a well-to-wheel basis.
-Source: IHS Markit.
+Synthetic crude oil from mining operations such as Syncrude are nine per cent more intensive than the average U.S. barrel refined in the United States on a well-to-wheels basis.

 |Energy intensity |